-Bunde at al. [84] (symbols), which cover the range 50-2,000 MCS, are included.
-Because of the limited range examined in that study, the conclusion was reached that the release rate q(t) is described by a power law, with an exponent value between 0.65 and 0.75 [84].
-With the extended range examined, Figure 4.12, this conclusion is not true, since in longer times q(t) deviates strongly from linearity, as a result of the finiteness of the problem.
+Figure 4.12 shows simulation results (line) for the release of particles from a fractal matrix with initial concentration $c_0 = 0.50$ , on a lattice of size $50 \times 50$ .
+The simulation stops when more than 90% of the particles have been released from the matrix.
+This takes about 20,000 MCS.
+In the same figure the data by Bunde et al. [86] (symbols), which cover the range 50 - 2,000 MCS, are included.
+Because of the limited range examined in that study, the conclusion was reached that the release rate $\dot{q}(t)$ is described by a power law, with an exponent value between 0.65 and 0.75 [86].
+With the extended range examined, Figure 4.12, this conclusion is not true, since in longer times $\dot{q}(t)$ deviates strongly from linearity, as a result of the finiteness of the problem.

 In Figure 4.13, $n(t)/n_0$ is plotted as a function of time for different lattice sizes.
 The data were fitted with a Weibull function (4.14), where the parameter a ranges from 0.05 to 0.01 and the exponent b from 0.35 to 0.39.
-It has been shown [82] that (4.14) also holds in the case of release from Euclidean matrices.
+It has been shown [84] that (4.14) also holds in the case of release from Euclidean matrices.
 In that case the value of the exponent b was found to be $b \approx 0.70$ .

 These results reveal that the same law describes release from both fractal and Euclidean matrices.
 The release rate is given by the time derivative of (4.14).
-For early stages of the release, calculating the derivative of (4.14) and performing a Taylor series expansion of the exponential will result in a power law for the release rate, just as Bunde at al. [84] have observed.
+For early stages of the release, calculating the derivative of (4.14) and performing a Taylor series expansion of the exponential will result in a power law for the release rate, just as Bunde et al. [86] have observed.
 If we oversimplify the release problem by treating it as a classical kinetics problem, we would expect a pure exponential function instead of a stretched exponential (Weibull) function.
 The stretched exponential arises due to the segregation of the particles because of the fractal geometry of the environment.
-Concerning the release from Euclidean matrices [82], it has been demonstrated that the stretched exponential functional form arises due to the creation of a concentration gradient near the release is the same in Euclidean and fractal matrices, the value of the exponent b is different, reflecting the slowing down of the diffusion process in a disordered medium.
+Concerning the release from Euclidean matrices [84], it has been demonstrated that the stretched exponential functional form arises due to the creation of a concentration gradient near the releasing boundaries.
+Note that although the functional form describing the release is the same in Euclidean and fractal matrices, the value of the exponent b is different, reflecting the slowing down of the diffusion process in a disordered medium.
 However, these results apparently point to a universal release law given by the Weibull function.
 The above considerations substantiate the use of the Weibull function as a more general form for drug release studies.